Home > ALLOYS > Iron Alloys

 • Outstanding compressive strength

-Ductile iron, on the other hand, is incredibly strong and often found to be a dependable solution for all types of engineering applications.
-Those who regularly use ductile iron do so for benefits, such as:
+Ductile iron alloy, on the other hand, is incredibly strong and often found to be a dependable solution for all types of engineering applications.
+Those who regularly use ductile iron bars and more do so for benefits such as:

 • Extensive longevity